-Confirming Your Surgery Arrival Time You will need to confirm when to arrive and where to report the day of surgery.
-If your surgery is on a Monday, you need to call the operating room scheduling office on the Friday before the surgery.
-If you are having surgery Tuesday through Saturday, you need to call the day before your surgery.
-The number to call is (518) 525-1113 between 1 and 4 pm.
+Confirming Your Surgery Arrival Time PAT will call you to inform you when to arrive and where to report the day of surgery.
+If your surgery is on a Monday, you will receive a call from Pre-Admission Testing on the Friday before the surgery.

-If you are unable to call during that time, you may call the Pre-Admission Testing office at (518) 525-1545 between 4 and 6 pm.
+If you have not received a call by 3 pm, please call the Pre-Admission Testing office at (518) 525-1545 between 3 pm and 7 pm.